joagre/ratatoskr/ideas/r.md

 }
 ```

+Note howe trailing parameters may have default values.

 > [!NOTE]
-> Function overloading ftw

-Trailing parameters may have default values.
+> No support for currying and variadic parameters

+Calling convention:

+`foo(2, 6)`

 Functions may be nested: